EN

 He adds that the current challenge lies in the speed at which this content spreads, noting that countering it requires twice the effort needed to create it.

-In this regard, the observatory combats misinformation and contributes to media literacy through four key actions:
+In this regard, the observatory will combat misinformation and contribute to media literacy through four key actions:

 • Open Data Generation